bodiem13/Relo/00_CANVAS_SUBMISSION/team046final/README.txt

 	The 'templates' directory contains the files used for building the front end UI.

-	Finally, the clustervis.py, flask_app.py, and vis_development_app.py files are used to run python code related to this project.
+	Finally, the flask_app.py file is the main Python code for the application, which utilizes clustervis.py for data processing.

-Please refer to Diagram_1 below for more information about the structure of the 'app' directory (note the images that are stored in the 'static' directory are not included in the diagram below).
+Please refer to Diagram_1 below for more information about the structure of the 'app' directory.
+Note, the images that are stored in the 'static' directory are not included in the diagram below.

 Diagram_1
 ├── app/
-│   ├── .vscode/
-│   │       └── launch.json
-│   ├── __pycache__/
-│   │       └── flask_app.cpython-37.pyc
 │   ├── static/
 │   │   │   ├── stylesheets
 │   │   │   │ 	├── index_style.css